Temagami

 Wolf Lake, Temagami

-The Wolf Lake area was first identified in a report comissioned by the Ministry of Natural Resources as being the largest contiguous area of old-growth red pine in Site Region 4E (a huge area encompassing much of the area in which red pine predominates in Ontario).
-Several things make the Wolf Lake area unique, including very high density of pine in the canopy, uneven-aged red pine forest, and dense pine regeneration.
+The Wolf Lake area was first identified as being the largest contiguous area of old-growth red pine forest in Site Region 4E, a huge area encompassing much of the area in which red pine predominates in Ontario, in a report commissioned by the Ministry of Natural Resources.
+Several things make the Wolf Lake area unique including very high density of red pine in the canopy, uneven-aged red pine trees, and dense red pine regeneration.
 The older trees in this forest are around 300 years old.

-In 2012 AFER supported a biodiversity inventory of the Wolf Lake old-growth forest that identified 210 species, including two bird species “At Risk” (special concern): the Canada Warbler and Common Nighthawk.
+In 2012 AFER executed a biodiversity inventory of the Wolf Lake Old-growth Forest that identified 210 species, including two bird species “At Risk” (special concern): the Canada Warbler and Common Nighthawk.

 Obabika Lake Old Growth